MeysamEffati/Super-Store-Sales/README.md

 ## Credits:

-- This project is part of the Super Store Sales analysis and deployment.
+- This project is part of the Super Store Sales analysis and deployment!